10 Tips For New Drivers

 - Never use a cell phone behind the wheel, and especially never text or surf the internet while driving.
 This can be worse than driving drunk.

-- Don’t drink and drive.
-Call someone to pick you up!
+- Don’t drink and drive. call us at (888) 743-1030 someone to pick you up!
 Crashing your car, risking serious injury to yourself and others is never worth it.

 - Pull over the car and take a second to recover if anything is making you flustered behind the wheel.
 When your mind is preoccupied, you won’t be able to make the important decisions you need to.